 Some of the same questions that pertain to your kid's school lunchroom experience can be applied to eating out.
 Offering kids the opportunity to try foods while dining out is a great time to try foods you don't usually make at home.

-Using the same strategies registered dietitian nutritionists suggest for weight loss, such as splitting meals or having the server box up half the meal before it's served, can help reduce food waste and maintain a healthy weight.
+Using the same strategies registered dietitian nutritionists suggest for portion control, such as splitting meals or having the server box up half the meal before it's served, can help reduce food waste as well.